microsoft/sqlmlutils/Python/README.md

 ### Notable TODOs and open issues

-1. The pymssql library is hard to install.
-Users need to install the .whl files from the link above, not the .whl files currently hosted in PyPI.
-Because of this, we should consider moving to use pyodbc.
-2. Testing from a Linux client has not been performed.
+1. Testing from a Linux client has not been performed.
-3. The way we get dependencies of a package to install is sort of hacky (parsing pip output)
+2. The way we get dependencies of a package to install is sort of hacky (parsing pip output)
-4. Output Parameter execution currently does not work - can potentially use MSSQLStoredProcedure binding